-This is someone who is looking at fundamentals as well as technical analysis but is looking to make fewer trades but earn a higher amount of PIPs per trade as they are giving the market more time to move and hence want a “higher profit margin.”
+This is someone who is looking at fundamentals as well as technical analysis but is looking to take fewer trades but earn a higher amount of PIPs per trade as they are giving the market more time to move and hence want a “higher profit margin.”

-On the other side of the scale you can have a 15min-1hour intraday trader, these are individuals who look to get in and out of the market inside the same day, usually looking at the 15 minute or 1 hour time charts.
+On the other side of the scale you can have a 15min-1hour intraday trader, these are individuals who look to enter in and out of the market inside the same day, usually looking at the 15 minute or 1 hour time charts.